 Some people refuse to bet on the events involving their favorite teams at all.

 This is quite a good approach, too—nothing personal, just business — another golden rule of a professional sports bettor.

 Betting blind means placing a wager without knowing your choice’s value.
 Backing your team is a particular case of blind betting, but it can also involve placing bets on the ultimate favorite or making a choice according to intuition.
 Before you bet, you must know why you opt for this particular option.
-If you don’t know anything of a team or a player involved in your wager, take your time to collect at least the most basic information and recent updates about them.
+If you don’t know anything about a team or a player involved in your wager, take your time to collect at least the most basic information and recent updates about them.

 Betting for the Sake of It